0x333333/binarizewolfjolion/README.md

 Lab website: [http://liris.cnrs.fr/christian.wolf/software/binarize/](http://liris.cnrs.fr/christian.wolf/software/binarize/)

+There are two parts in this repo.
+The first part is written in python, which enable a simple binarization algorithm.

-This uses an improved contrast maximization version of Niblack/Sauvola et al's method to binarize document images.
+The second part uses an improved contrast maximization version of Niblack/Sauvola et al's method to binarize document images.
 It is also able to perform the more classical Niblack as well as Sauvola et al. methods.
 Details can be found in the [ICPR 2002 paper](http://liris.cnrs.fr/christian.wolf/publications/index.html#icpr2002v).

 ![example](http://liris.cnrs.fr/christian.wolf/software/binarize/ss_binarize_annotated.png)